phlalx/sawadee/README.md

 The program starts with reloading the previous state of the downloaded files. `Ctrl^C` terminates the program and finish writing all downloaded data to file.

-This can be run with `make test`. `NuTyX_x86_64-20170625.torrent` is a legal linux distribution torrent.
-Several other torrents are on the repository testing purpose but they may become obsolete in the future.
+This caommand can be run with `make test` (`NuTyX_x86_64-20170625.torrent` is a legal linux distribution torrent).
+Several other torrents are on the repository for testing purpose but they may become obsolete in the future.

 ### How does bittorrent work?

 You should read the bittorrent specification (see references below) but in a nutshell, this is how it works.
 It starts with a meta-information file (the *torrent file*) that contains information on the data to be downloaded as well as the url(s) of the *tracker(s)*.
-A tracker is an http-server that provides the addresses of the peers willing to share *pieces* of some data.
-We refer to this  data as the *network file*.
+A tracker is an http-server that provides the addresses of the peers willing to share *pieces* of a *network file*.
 It is a contiguous sequence of bytes made of the concatenation of the individual files the user wishes to download.
 Once the peers are known, communication is established with some of them in order to request the precious pieces.
 At the same time, peers can query the client to request pieces they don't have.
 Peers can either contact the client directly if it has made its adress public via the tracker, or simply on the same connection the client has established with them

 ### Implementation

 This is a high-level description.
-The ocamldoc is more precise and up-to-date.
+See ocamldoc for more details.
 Run `make doc` and open `.docdir/index.html`.

-Module `Main` decodes and checks the command-lines arguments and call `Start.process file` that runs the main steps of the program.
+Module `Main` decodes and checks the command-lines arguments and call `Start.process file`.
+This function runs the main steps of the program.

 The first step is to decode the torrent file.
-It is binary encoded as [bencode](https://en.wikipedia.org/wiki/Bencode) format.
-We use the `bencode` library to decode it, this is done in module `Torrent`.
+It is binary encoded as [bencode](https://en.wikipedia.org/wiki/Bencode).
+We use the `bencode` library to decode it in module `Torrent`.
 Both single-file and multiple-file torrent format are implemented.

 The torrent gives various information, notably:
 * the tracker url
 * the list of files and their length.
 * a list of peers (via the `announce` and `announces-list` keys)

-We compute from the torrent the *info hash* (SHA1 of the *`info` section*).
+We compute from the torrent the *info hash* (SHA1 of the `info` section).
 It is a 20-bytes string that uniquely identifies the torrent.
 It is used to identify the torrent when querying the tracker, and for handshaking with the peers.
 The bencode may contain one (`announce` key) or several trackers (`announce-list`) urls.
-In the case of serveral trackers, we pick any responding tracker from the list (not quite what the spec requires).
+In the case of serveral trackers, we pick any responding tracker from the list.

-The next step is to initialize the `File.t` datastructure (to store the network file).
+The next step is to initialize the `File.t` data structure which store the network file.
 A `File.t` is essentially an array of `Piece.t`, plus the information needed to know the status of each pieces (e.g. downloaded or requested).
 From `File.t`, we can generate the serialized form of the list of pieces already downloaded, call the *bitfield* (see *Bitfield.t* and *Bitset.t*).

  Each `Piece.t` is furthermore divided into blocks (a `Bitset.t` field of `Piece.t` describes the blocks of a piece already downloaded).
 Note that the unit of ownership (advertised to other peers) is a piece (torrent-defined), and the unit of transmission is a block (client specific, commonly 16KB or 32KB).

-The next step is to retrieve the data saved to disk in previous execution of the program.
+The next step is to retrieve the data saved to disk in previous executions of the program.
 Two types of objects are saved to disk.
 * the set of pieces already downloaded (we call it the *bitfield*)
 * the actual data

 This is saved in the directory given by path.
-The files are created with their initial size at the first execution and content is updated as the application runs, except for the bitfield that is saved upon termination.
+The files are created with their final size at the first execution and content is updated as the application runs, except for the bitfield that is saved upon termination.

 Reading/writing of pieces is done in module `Pers`.
 Each piece of the network file is mapped to a list of `Pers.segment` (file descriptor, offset, length).
 This has to be done carefully, especially for multiple files where a piece can be mapped to several files.
 Moreover, `Pers` sets up a writing "master thread" that processes sequentially the writing requests sent asynchronously through a pipe and make sure that closing happens only once all scheduled pieces write have been processed.